Laufire/ec/docs/design.rst

 Decisions
 ---------
-* The methods to be used by the loade scripts are added to __builtins__, in order to avoid an explicit import of private from the script; which will load a separate instance of private and complicate the passing of data between the two instances.
+* The methods to be used by the loade scripts are added to __builtins__, in order to avoid an explicit import of ec from the script; which will load a separate instance of ec and complicate the passing of data between the two instances.

-* 150630_1500 Decided to add an attribute __pr_member__ the underlyings, to identify them for private.
+* 150630_1500 Decided to add an attribute __pr_member__ the underlyings, to identify them for ec.
 An alternate impementation was thought of; in which the underlynings and the members would be buffered (as a list / dict) and processed before starting the core.
 Though the later method doesn't alter the underlying, the former is chosen for it's simplicity.
 It took ~30 mins for the rewiring.